 - Massage the oil into your face for a couple of minutes.
 Not only will this remove makeup, dirt, or toddler snot, but it will also help relax the muscles and tone the skin.
 Take your time, using slow and firm motions, to massage the oil deep into your pores.
 Take specific care to work any problem areas.
 Enjoy this time.

-- Once you feel like your pores are fully saturated, pick up your washcloth and soak it in clean, hot (but not scolding) water.
+- Once you feel like your pores are fully saturated, pick up your washcloth and soak it in clean, hot (but not scalding) water.
 The warm washcloth will help open your pores and remove the oil.
 Place the washcloth over your face.
 Leave it there for 10 – 20 seconds to open the pores.

 - Gently wipe the oil away and rinse the washcloth out.
 Wipe and rinse two or three times until you feel like the excess oil is off your face.
 Don’t scrub.

-- If you skin feels too tight or dry when you are done, take a couple of drops of your oil blend and rub it between your hands.
+- If your skin feels too tight or dry when you are done, take a couple of drops of your oil blend and rub it between your hands.
 Then simply massage the oil residue onto your face.
 No need for commercial moisturizers!
 This is an all-in-one product!

 The lazy person’s guide to the oil cleansing method

 Just in case the above procedures looks too long and daunting, don’t worry!
 Basically the whole process for the oil cleansing method can be summed in this simple single sentence direction:

 Oil your face, rub it in, and gently wipe it off.